M3-org/m3tv/README.md

 ### Why are there no skeleton requirements? / Why are animations embedded?

 Unlike avatars, pets can vary widely and come in all different shapes and sizes.
 From a simple rock pet to an eight-legged octopus, each has the ability to have its own personality embedded into the model itself.

+### Why can I not control the scale, offset or animation mappings via the json spec?

+Clear separation of concerns.
+The `model` attribute points to a GLB model which defines all information relating to the 3D model itself.

+While being able to overwrite these in the spec would be useful, it blurs the lines of responsibility.

+Emote animations are a quasi-exception to this rule, since pets can have a variable number of custom animations, they need to be explicitly defined in the spec itself.